Slumber Party Massacre III

 Slumber Party Massacre III (also known as Captive Women in the Philippines) is a 1990 American slasher film directed by Sally Mattison and written by Catherine Cyran.
 It is the third and final installment in the original Slumber Party Massacre trilogy, and stars Keely Christian, Brittain Frye, M.K.
 Harris, David Greenlee, Hope Marie Carlton and Maria Ford.
-The film follows a group of teenage girls in California, whose slumber party is crashed by a masked killer.
+The film follows a group of teenage girls in California, whose slumber party is crashed by a deranged killer.

 Slumber Party Massacre III grossed $1.2 million at the box office on a budget of $350,000.
 Much like its predecessors, the film has developed a cult following, but is often considered the worst of the trilogy.

 Plot

 A group of friends play volleyball on a beach in Venice, California.
 Jackie, one of the group, is a high school senior throwing a slumber party that night, as her parents are out of town looking for a new house.
-When the friends leave the beach, one of the girls, Sarah, gets into her car and is brutally murdered by an unseen assailant, (The Beach Weirdo), in the backseat with a power drill.
+When the friends leave the beach, one of the girls, Sarah, gets into her car and is brutally murdered by an unseen assailant in the backseat with a power drill.
 Jackie returns to her home, and finds her odd neighbor, Morgan, there, wanting to tour the inside of the house; he tells Jackie he is considering purchasing the property when she and her family move.

 That night, Jackie's friends, Diane, Maria, Juliette, Janine, and Susie, arrive for the party.
 Shortly after, three boys, Frank, Tom and Michael, arrive and scare them.
 Jackie angrily tells the guys to leave.
 Frank and Tom go get something for the girls while Michael goes to apologize to them.
 Michael encounters a masked killer, who impales him with a "house for sale" sign post.
 After another boy, Duncan, bribes a pizza delivery girl into delivering the pizzas to the girls, she is chased and murdered by the same killer.
 The girls let Frank and Tom in the house, and Ken, Juliette's love interest, appears right behind them.

-Upstairs, after Juliette and Ken have sex, Ken leaves and Juliette is electrocuted by an unseen assailant in the bathtub.
+Upstairs, Juliette and Ken begin to have sex but Ken is too drunk; he pleasures her orally instead.
+Ken leaves and Juliette is electrocuted by an unseen assailant in the bathtub.
 Soon after, Maria finds Juliette's corpse in a closet.
 As Ken and Tom run to find help, they stop by a lumberyard to get weapons.
 Ken, revealing himself as the killer, proceeds to whack Tom with a sledgehammer, before slicing into his legs with a chainsaw.
 Ken goes to a van parked on the street where he has kept the bodies and a giant power drill.
 Inside, he examines a newspaper clipping regarding the suicide of his police officer uncle Billy, and recalls how he was sexually abused by him.